Australia's Next Top Model season 4

 The fourth season of Australia's Next Top Model premiered on 22 April 2008 on Fox8.
 Auditions were held during October and November 2007 across Australia.
 Host Jodhi Meares returned for the fourth series along with judges Alex Perry and Charlotte Dawson, while Jez Smith left the show due to scheduling commitments.
 Two different guest judges were included at panel every week.
 The contestants were housed in an $8 million waterfront mansion, located in the southern Sydney suburb of Port Hacking, which the contestants moved into on 25 January 2008.

 The prizes for this season included a one-year modelling contract with Priscilla's Model Management in Sydney, an all expenses paid trip to New York City to meet with top international agencies, a Ford Fiesta Zetec, a one-year contract to be the face of Napoleon Perdis Cosmetics, and an eight-page fashion spread in Vogue Australia.

-The winner of the competition was 16-year-old Demelza Reveley from Wollongong, New South Wales.
+The winner of the competition was 16-year-old Demelza Reveley from Wollongong.

+Season summary

+Requirements

+Much like in the previous season, all contestants had to be aged 16 or older to be eligible for the show.
+Those auditioning were required to have a minimum height of at least 172 cm tall.
+To qualify, all applicants had to be Australian citizens residing in Australia.
+Additional requirements stated that contestants should not have had prior experience as a model in a national campaign within the last five years.
+If a contestant was represented by an agent or a manager, she had to terminate that representation prior to the competition.